Alexn555/vue-todo/README.md

 ```
  Plot
-  Classic vuejs javascript TODO application that allows to create,
+  Classic vuejs javascript Tasks application that allows to create,
-  edit todos and add comments to them using.
+  edit tasks and add comments to them using.
 Vuex is used for states.

-  Info:  To view todo item with all information double-click on Todo item.
+  Info:  To view task item with all information double-click on Task item.

   External libraries: Vuejs, Vuex, Masked-Input (for date picker), Sass-loader,
   https://niksmr.github.io/vue-masked-input/